 Although the term moral injury was not in common usage around the time that Alfred Adler was writing and practicing psychology, it is entirely likely that he was profoundly influenced by his own lived experience of the phenomenon, and its impact on social cohesiveness.
 It has long been recognized that war challenges deeply held ethical and moral values.
 Adler served in the German Army during World War I, and it was after this experience that he re-evaluated much of what he and his colleague, Sigmund Freud, had been teaching about the nature of psychology, and moved towards a more intersubjective and socially-grounded theory.
 Recent scholars of his work have referred to it as in-divisible psychology, meaning that the mental health of individual persons is inextricably linked to the quality of their engagement with the social worlds that they inhabit (Watts, Williamson & Williamson, 2004).
 From this point of reference, mental health itself is seen as a socially grounded, intersubjective phenomenon, and as such is neither fully individualistic nor wholly collectivistic in nature.
 The advent of Adlerian psychology also marks a positive turn, from focus on the cognitive pathology of Freud towards the development of healthy engagement in social systems as the locus for mental health development (Watts, Williamson & Williamson, 2004) The resulting approach to therapy in the Adlerian tradition bridges cognitive and social constructive perspectives, with the quality of intersubjectivity itself as the focus of attention.

 Although there has been robust discussion of moral injury, there has been a significant amount of disagreement in both military and clinical psychology communities about what it is and is not, and whether it is a form of trauma.
 At least part of the disagreement lies in the term moral itself, which implies the imposition of a particular set of values, and individual consequences of violating them.
 As is illustrated in Figure (2), the emerging view of moral injury as an interdisciplinary construct crosses several fields of study as well as facets of human experience.
-This includes identity and self-efficacy on one end of the spectrum, and worldview and relationship on the other (Nash, 2017).
-When we think of our social worlds as being constructed in communication, the need for more attention to the underlying process by which this happens become apparent.
-Using CMM tools and heuristics leads us towards a deeper and multi-disciplinary examination of the phenomenon of moral injury itself, and suggests the possibility of expanding possibilities by co-constructing ways of going on that can help us to better account for moral complexity.
+This includes identity and self-efficacy on the individual end of the spectrum, and worldview and relationality at the collective level (Nash, 2016).
+When we think of our social worlds as being constructed in communication, the need for more attention to the underlying process by which moral conflict and moral injuries are created becomes apparent.
+Using CMM tools and heuristics leads us towards a deeper and multi-disciplinary examination of the phenomenon of moral injury itself, and suggests the possibility of reconciliation and healing through expanding relational possibilities for “right action” (Penman & Jensen, 2019, p.
+36).
+This may include co-constructing ways of going on that can help us to better account for moral complexity and multiple perspectives.